To get the required insights, you’ll have to obtain your customer’s feedback. And generally, there are two ways to go about it:

 2. Better business processes

-Feedback QR Code helps you easily collect feedback from your customers.
+Feedback QR Code helps you easily collect feedback from your customers no less efficiently than when using a web scraping API.
 This feedback can be used to reflect on how your services are doing and what new strategies you need to work on.

 Hence, you can make required adjustments and offer your customers a better product or service.

 Once you take action on the collected feedback, make sure you communicate it to your customers.
 You can do it by sending emails, social media posts, or even by putting posters inside your store.

 Doing this will help them know that their voice didn’t go unheard and you actually care for them!